shoz-f/tfl_yolo3_ex/README.md

 ## Requirement
 It needs following libraries to build this application.

-#### Libraries available as a package:
+#### Libraries available as a binary package:
 - libjpeg
 - nlohmann/json: JSON for Modern C++

 You can install these libraries by the packge manager, pacman, apt and so on.

-#### Libraries in source:
+#### Libraries in source package:
 - CImg:           http://cimg.eu/download.shtml
 - tensorflow_src: https://github.com/tensorflow/tensorflow.git

 You get these libraries in source and need to build them.

-There is the installation script in ./extra for your convenience.<br>
+There is the installation script in "./extra" for your convenience.<br>
-It downloads the sources, builds them and put them in suitable directories.<br>
+It downloads the source from internet, builds them and put them in suitable directories.<br>
 You just run following command line depending on your OS.

 MSYS2/MinGW64: